Pucusta/FilmWorld/README.md

-# AngMaterialOwneraccount
+# FilmWorld

+This project is a homework for Client Side Technologies.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.
+It was was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

 ## Development server